kwan22/habits/level1.md

   Avoid confronting a seeker from below, even if it means approaching the seeker intentionally (cue Jojo and Star Wars memes). <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_rescue_nofear.webp" alt = "5a_rescue_nofear" width = "480"> <br>
   Stunning a seeker while carrying Theo is a bit trickier since you don't have the luxury of jumping high and then dashing down.
-A small jump just before the seeker reaches you works well when the seeker is not charging you from above.
+A small jump just before the seeker reaches you works well when the seeker is not approaching you from above.

   The red-dot principle still applies.
 Seekers can charge even when they're offscreen and can quickly catch up to you while you're throwing and regrabbing Theo. <br>
 <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_rescue_berryroom_cut.webp" width = "480">